krunaldodiya/url_shortener/README.md

 ### 1. Shorten a URL:

-python cli.py shorten "https://example.com" --expiry 48 --password "secure123"
+python cli.py shorten "https://example.com" --expiry 48 --password "<YOUR_PASSWORD>"

 ### 2. Redirect using the shortened URL:

-python cli.py redirect https://short.ly/100680 --password test
+python cli.py redirect https://short.ly/100680 --password "<YOUR_PASSWORD>"

 ### 3. View analytics for the shortened URL: